 In constructing the Canadian Valley Technology Center, there was a lot of coordination and collaboration with Coreslab to achieve the desired result.

-Building 400 of the CV Technology Center is a single story addition and renovation to a facility constructed by CMSWillowbrook in the early ‘80’s and repurposed for healthcare technology classrooms, math and keys classrooms, multipurpose FEMA rated storm shelters, common areas, break rooms and administrative support services.
+Building 400 of the Canadian Valley Technology Center is a single-story addition and renovation to a facility constructed by CMS Willowbrook in the early ’80s and repurposed for healthcare technology classrooms, math and keys classrooms, multipurpose FEMA rated storm shelters, common areas, break rooms, and administrative support services.

 Using the original master plan, they had to quickly evaluate various building systems and focus on how to rebuild as soon as possible.
-The design team considered masonry, but were concerned by the shortage of available masons in the Canadian Valley as well as the need to fast-track the schedule.
+The design team considered masonry but was concerned by the shortage of available masons in the Canadian Valley as well as the need to fast-track the schedule.